-Welcome to the May 2017 round-up from our experts and though leaders here at Glaisyers Solicitors, with latest news and unique insight from across the team.
+Welcome to the May 2017 round-up from our experts and thought leaders here at Glaisyers Solicitors, with the latest news and unique insights from across the team.

 Jackson wary of fixed costs – James Parr

 Jackson LJ’s latest position on the proposed extension of fixed costs is surprising, given the fact that it scarcely seems that long since his initial suggestion that fixed costs should be extended across the broad spectrum of Multi-Track… Read more.

 Progress for families of missing persons – Chris Burrows

 The Guardianship (Missing Persons) Act 2017 has received Royal Assent, bringing the families of missing persons one step closer to achieving control over the missing person’s financial affairs.The Act which is expected to come into force in 2018… Read more.

 Stage 1 Costs and the ‘£400 Club’ – James Parr